AkhilaAchanta/react-camera-application/README.md

 When user clicks on the flip button .
 The camera view navigates from front to back.

-User click on the capture button at the center of the bottom of the screen.
+User can click on the capture button at the center of the bottom of the screen to capture image

 Steps to run the project: